ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 `/etc/nixos/configuration.nix` is the classic method to configure NixOS, which relies on data sources configured by `nix-channel` and has no version-locking mechanism, making it difficult to ensure the reproducibility of the system. **A better approach is to use Flakes**, which can ensure the reproducibility of the system and make it easy to manage the configuration.

-Now first, let's learn how to manage NixOS through the classic method, `/etc/nixos/configuration.nix`, and then transition to the more advanced Flakes.
+Now first, let's learn how to manage NixOS through the classic method, `/etc/nixos/configuration.nix`, and then migrate to the more advanced Flakes.

 ### 1. Configuring the system using `/etc/nixos/configuration.nix`

-As mentioned earlier, this is the classic method to configured NixOS, and also the default method currently used by NixOS.
+As I mentioned earlier, this is the classic method to configured NixOS, and also the default method currently used by NixOS.
 It relies on data sources configured by `nix-channel` and has no version-locking mechanism, making it difficult to ensure the reproducibility of the system.

 For example, to enable ssh and add a user "ryan", simply add the following content into `/etc/nixos/configuration.nix`: